 I decided I wanted to go back to a slice-of-life feeling banner and using Alpha from Yokohama Kaidashi Kikou was a perfect pick.
 I decided I wanted to do a mix of anime and real life so I went looking for a good backdrop.
 One of things that jumped out at me when looking was to use a beach picture since the beach reminds me of summer and when I’m at the beach I can sit and watch the water for hours – a slice-of-life type thing to do.
 This one in particular was taken in May 2009 when I was up at Lake Erie and the log worked with a nice picture I had of Alpha sitting and contemplating Mt.
 Fuji.
 And wall-la, a new banner.

-The first banner that I used with the current theme was something I cooked up after trying to explore what’s possible with photoshop.
+The first banner that I used with the Vigilance theme was something I cooked up after trying to explore what’s possible with Photoshop.
 The background came first and when I had that done, I looked around to see what would go and decided on chibis from Haruhi because chibis are always great.

 <Fall 2008 – Winter 2009>